AlbertMietus/DocIdeas.hg/CCastle/4.Blog/a.Heisenbug.rst

 My standard example, :ref:`Castle-TheSieve`, suffered from this issue.
 The initial version did work for years but failed horribly when another “machinery” was used.
 After studying this, the bug is simple and easy to fix.

 There are two related timing issues that together result in the Heisenbug.
-First, we introduce them, and then show how the combination may fail.
+First, we introduce them and then show how the combination may fail.

 Event-order
 -----------

-Conceptually, the `Generator` sends (events with) integers to `Sieve(2)`, which may forwarded them to `Sieve(3)`, then to `Sieve(5)`, etc. As shown in the **Conceptual sidebar**, we probably like to assume that each integer is sieved before the next *’int’* *starts*: the classic “sequential view” we are used to.
+Conceptually, the `Generator` sends (events with) integers to `Sieve(2)`, which may forward them to `Sieve(3)`, then to `Sieve(5)`, etc. As shown in the **Conceptual sidebar**, we probably like to assume that each integer is sieved before the next *’int’* *starts*: the classic “sequential view” we are used to.